keenymcg/private-event/README.md

 # [Private Events Project](https://www.theodinproject.com/lessons/ruby-on-rails-private-events)

-### The odin Project: Full Stack Ruby on Rails curriculum
+### The Odin Project: Full Stack Ruby on Rails curriculum

 This is an exercise in building/using Active Record associations to create an Events app that allows users to Create or Attend events.